hidecode221b/EPICS/README.md

 In the first stage of EPICS development, we will implement the local network for EPICS monitoring system with 5 input and output controllers (IOCs) at least.
 In the second stage, we will implement the database of records and establish the analytical procedure of the records.
 In the third stage, we will connect the local network to the global network of SLRI accesible online.
 We will test the feed-forward and -back control of the temperture and motion of the sample in the future phase if we have sufficient resources such as the motors, temperature monitors, and so on.

 IOCs correspond to the devices under the EPICS control and monitoring system.
 In the first stage, we connected the 5 IOCs at least in the BL3.2Ua PES end-station based on a serial device server 16-channel, which is currently available from the department in the section.
-5 IOCs emcompass the full-range gauge, cold-cathod gauge, ionization gauge, ion-pump controller, and electrometer/multimeter.
+5 IOCs emcompass the full-range gauge, cold-cathod gauge (CCG), ionization gauge, ion-pump controller, and electrometer/multimeter.
 Some devices cannot be accessible from the RS232 interface, so the LabVIEW CALab is used to get the record from the IOCs such as the diode-type and thermo-couple temperature monitors.

 The network switching hub is also available, so we can connect the other serial device servers to the accelarator EPICS network.
-The control software section (CSS) established the beamline 3.2 otpics vacuum monitoring based on the serial device server with the NI LabVIEW DSC server previously, and it is now under control of the accelerator EPICS network to monitor the front-end pressure during the beamline alignment and injection inefficiency.
+The control software section (CSS) established the beamline 3.2 otpics vacuum monitoring for 11 CCG gauges based on the serial device server with the NI LabVIEW DSC server previously, and it is now under control of the accelerator EPICS network to monitor the front-end pressure during the beamline alignment and injection inefficiency.
 Before the injection inefficiency took place, we successfully established the local EPICS network with two serial device servers from the beamline 3.2 optics vaccum and 3.2Ua end-station monitoring system.

 ## Resources and information of EPICS